What is an Order of Protection in Arizona?

 If the abuser or harasser violates the order or protection, you can call the police.
 The offender may be arrested or charged with violating the court order.

-An attorney with years of experience in this area of law can be a great help in filing for orders of protection.
+An Phoenix Sex Crimes Lawyer with years of experience in this area of law can be a great help in filing for orders of protection.